sanidevelop/e-commerce-api/README.md

 # E-commerce RESTful API (Node.js + MongoDB)

 This is a simple e-commerce backend built with Node.js, Express, and MongoDB.
-It features JWT-based authentication and role-based access control, product management, brand management, and paginated product listing by brand.
+It features JWT-based authentication, role-based access control, product management, brand management, order management, and paginated product listing by brand.

+---

 ## Overview
 This project is a basic e-commerce backend built using **Node.js**, **Express**, and **MongoDB**.
 It supports:
 - User Registration & Login with JWT
-- Role-based access control (admin/customer)
+- Role-based access control (Admin/Customer)
 - Product listing, creation, and deletion
 - Brand listing, creation, update and deletion
+- Orders (Customer can create, Admin can manage)
+- Paginated products by brand

+---

 ## 🔗 Live API
 Deployed on Render:
 **https://e-commerce-api-heyc.onrender.com**

+---

-## Features
+## ✨ Features
 - JWT Authentication
 - User Registration & Login (JWT-based)
 - Role-based Authorization (Admin & Customer)
-- Create, List, and Delete Products (Admin only)
+- Create, List, and Delete Products (Admin only for create/delete)
-- Create, Update, Delete, and Get Brands (Admin only)
+- Create, Update, Delete, and Get Brands (Admin only for create/update/delete)
 - Paginated Product Listing by Brand
+- Create Orders (Customers only)
+- Manage Orders (Admins only → view/update status)
 - MongoDB Atlas Integration
 - Mongoose ODM
-- Secure Password Hashing
+- Secure Password Hashing with Bcrypt
-- Postman Collection for Testing
+- Postman Collection / VSCode REST Client (`test.http`) for Testing

+---

-## Tech Stack
+## 🛠 Tech Stack
 - Node.js
-- Express
+- Express.js
 - MongoDB + Mongoose
 - JWT
 - Bcrypt
+- mongoose-paginate-v2
+- Render (Deployment)

+---

 ## 🔐 Authentication

-Authentication is handled using JSON Web Tokens (JWT).
+Authentication is handled using **JSON Web Tokens (JWT)**.
 You must log in and include your token in the request headers for all protected endpoints.

 **Header format:**